Maps below this are 2017 routes. Check back soon for updated 2018 routes..

 The wild red rock canyons and rainbow hills around Richfield offer endless exploration and adventure.
 This run links together several canyons and remote ATV trails into a grand adventure run.
 Run up a slot-like red rock canyon, trek atop a packed natural clay fin under colorful hills, power up and scream down remote ATV trails along a ridgeline.
-There will be a half-marathon distance, a marathon distance, and an ultra-marathon of 75km (47 mile).
+There will be a half-marathon distance, a marathon distance, and a 50 mile ultramarathon distance.

 You run in dry streambeds in several canyons that are connected by defined yet remote sections of the Paiute ATV trail.
-In Dairy Canyon, which all runners will travel through, there are a couple rocks to climb over, one sandstone overhangs, and one ladder.
+In Dairy Canyon, which all runners will travel through, there are a couple rocks to climb over, one sandstone overhangs with a rope tied to help you up, and one ladder.

-The timing of the race is for October specifically so there is low water flow in the stream and lesser chance of precipitation in the narrow canyons.
-This will make running down the Willow Creek streambed for the 75km ultramarathon easier, in that lower down there will be no water, and as you get higher you can hop back-and-forth over the tiny amount of remaining flowing water as you make your way up this colorful canyon.
+The race has been moved up a couple weeks in 2018 to September 29th.
+Fall timing of the race is specifically so there is low water flow in the streams and lesser chance of precipitation in the narrow canyons.
+This will make running down the Willow Creek streambed for the 50 mile ultramarathon easier, in that lower down there will be no water, and as you get higher you can hop back-and-forth over the tiny amount of remaining flowing water as you make your way up this colorful canyon.
+Also a change in the date of the Utah Deer Hunt for this mountain range is being moved to the same weekend as our previous race.
+We want to avoid any inadvertantly targeted runners.

 The ATV trails in this run have some very nice packed clay sections, some red rock sections, and some sections with loose rocks.